Road-block/shootyepgp/README.md

 - Item GP prices on item tooltips (all)
 - Export standings to csv (all)
 - Configurable EPGP Decay (admin)
-- Configurable Offspec discount (all)
+- Configurable Offspec discount (admin)
-- Guild Progression multiplier (all)
+- Guild Progression multiplier (admin)
 - Reserves - *standby list EP* - with alts support (admin and all)

 Addon has been designed so that basic member functionality is usable even without the addon.